fschuhi/rob-burbea-expert/LLM-instructions.md

 ## Markdown Output Convention

+When providing markdown content that contains code blocks (whether requested or as a drop-in replacement file):

-When I request markdown, wrap the entire response once inside a single set of triple backticks.
+1. Wrap the entire response in a single set of triple backticks
-Inside that block, replace every other triple-backtick fence with ''' (three single quotes) so the frontend doesn't prematurely close the block, and explicitly remind me that I'll convert those ''' back to ``` after pasting.
+2. Inside that block, replace every triple-backtick fence with ''' (three single quotes)
+3. Remind me to convert ''' back to ``` after pasting

+This prevents the frontend from prematurely closing the outer code block.

 ## Workflow Pattern